5monkeys/djedi-cms/djedi-react/README.md

 Whether or not the node should be auto-updated after editing it in the admin sidebar.
 Editable nodes are wrapped in a `<span>` while non-editable nodes are rendered without any enclosing tag.
-(The name “edit” might be a bit confusing, but it is inherited from the Djano template tags.)
+(The name “edit” might be a bit confusing, but it is inherited from the Django template tags.)

 **Note:** It’s not possible to render HTML without a wrapper element in React.
 So you can’t do `edit={false}` and expect the node value to be treated as HTML.